Chris Wallace: Media appearances

 In 2012, Wallace appeared on Jeopardy! during "Power Players Week", which featured journalists, politicians, and television personalities as contestants.
 He competed against BBC journalist Katty Kay, and television personality Dr. Oz.
 Wallace won the game with $22,400 to Kay's $8,000 and Oz's $5,900.

 In July 2019, Wallace appeared on The Late Show with Stephen Colbert to promote a documentary about his father, Mike Wallace Is Here.

 In December 2019, Wallace stated at the Washington Media Museum: "Trump is engaged in the most direct sustained assault on freedom of the press in our history."
 He also stated that in his 50-year career in journalism, his highlights include "spending a week with Mother Teresa in Calcutta", covering Ronald Reagan across the world for ABC News, and interviewing Vladimir Putin in Helsinki, where he asked, "Why do so many people who oppose you end up dead?"

 Accolades and honors

 In addition to being awarded a Peabody Award and being awarded three News & Documentary Emmy Awards Wallace sits on the Board of Selectors of Jefferson Awards for Public Service.
+Wallace was honored with a Star on the Hollywood Walk of Fame in 2025.